Skip to contents

 notice_result <- bid_notice(

-problem = "Users struggle with complex dropdown menus containing too many options",
+problem = "Users struggling with complex dropdowns and too many options",

 evidence = "User testing shows 65% abandonment rate on filter selection"